openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

-of a numeric value (except conversions from integer to floating-point types that can lose some least significant bits of the value if the IEEE 754 '*round-to-nearest*' mode is used correctly, and the resultant floating-point value is properly rounded to the integer value.
+of a numeric value (except conversions from integer to floating-point types that can lose some least significant bits of the value if the IEEE 754 '*round-to-nearest*' mode is used correctly, and the resultant floating-point value is properly rounded to the integer value).
 Widening conversions never cause runtime errors.

 .. index::